-- 1.1 The SP and the IP have independently appealed the adjudication in complaint 6719, in terms of which various sanctions were imposed upon them as a result of a breach of sections 11.1.2, 11.1.7, 3.1.1, 4.1.1 and 4.1.2 of Version 7.0 of the WASPA Code of Conduct ("the Code") by the IP.
-The SP was found to have breached sections 3.1.1 and 4.1.1 and was sanctioned through the operation of section 3.9.1 of the Code which relates to the relationship between SPs and IPs as regards compliance with the Code. - 1.2 Both parties have appealed against both the decision and the sanctions imposed.
-Both parties submitted detailed appeal notices. - 1.3 The appeals must be seen in the context of a number of appeals which have been raised against the IP in respect of its subscription services. - 1.3.1 This matter and complaints 5696, 6928 and 7081 (all separately appealed) involve the IP in conjunction with the abovementioned SP, although different subscription services offered by the IP are involved in these matters. - 1.3.2The IP has also appealed the adjudications in respect of complaints 6303, 6671, 6678, 6759, 7285, 7314 and 7424. - 1.4 In the instant matter the complaint was lodged with respect to the IP's South African Music Portal service. - 1.5 The IP is currently suspended as per the order of a WASPA Emergency Panel delivered on 3 December 2009. - 1.6 As will become evident from the below, the appeals are essentially unrelated: whereas the IP is appealing against the breaches and sanctions relating to the underlying subscription service, the SP is appealing the correctness of the adjudicator finding that it was responsible for the breaches of the IP as also the sanctions applied to it.

-1.7 The Panel will first turn to the appeal of the IP on the basis that - should this be upheld through an overturning of the finding or an amendment of the sanction imposed - this will impact on the extent to which the submissions made in the SP's notice of appeal and the SP's appeal itself remains relevant.
+- 1.1 The SP and the IP have independently appealed the adjudication in complaint 6671, in terms of which various sanctions were imposed upon them as a result of a breach of sections 11.1.2, 3.1.1, 4.1.1 and 4.1.2 of Version 7.0 of the WASPA Code of Conduct ("the Code") by the IP.
+The SP was found to have breached sections 3.1.1 and 4.1.1 and sanctioned through the operation of section 3.9.1 of the Code which relates to the relationship between SPs and IPs as regards compliance with the Code. - Both parties have appealed against both the decision and the sanctions imposed.
+Both parties submitted detailed appeal notices. - 1.3 The appeals must be seen in the context of a number of appeals which have been raised against the IP in respect of its subscription services.
+This matter and complaint 6759 involve the IP in conjunction with the abovementioned SP, although complaint 6759 relates to a different subscription service offered by the IP. - In this matter the complaint relates to the IP's South African Music Portal service, also referred to as to the SA Jukebox service. - 1.5 As will become evident from the below, the appeals are essentially unrelated: whereas the IP is appealing against the breaches and sanctions relating to the underlying subscription service, the SP is appealing the correctness of the adjudicator finding that it was responsible for the breaches of the IP as also the sanctions applied to it. - The Panel will first turn to the appeal of the IP on the basis that should this be upheld through an overturning of the finding or an amendment of the sanction imposed this will impact on the extent to which the submissions made in the SP's notice of appeal and the SP's appeal itself remains relevant.
 In the event that the finding of the adjudicator against the IP is confirmed the Panel will turn to a consideration of the SP's appeal.